axa-ch-webhub-cloud/pattern-library/README.md

 ![Alt text](./readme-assets/pub-sub-custom-ev.png)

-The concept is similar to the description above, with the difference that you can pass a context.
+The concept is similar to the description above, with the difference that you can pass a custom node.

 ```javascript
 // context node here is used to encapsulate event listeners and triggers to a single container.